regebro/pyroma/README.rst

   even if there are warnings or error in the conversion.
 These warnings and errors are printed to stdout so you will see them.

+  NB!
+Currently this doesn't change the rating, this is because Docutils no longer raises an error during this process, so I have to rewrite the test.
+Once it's reinstated, incorrect syntax will be fatal.

 * You should have the following meta data fields filled in: classifiers, keywords, author, author_email, url and license.